-Mr Limmer clarified that the track was put in without planning permission but stated that planning permission could be given retrospectively.
+Mr Limmer clarified that the track was put in without planning permission but stated that planning permission can be given retrospectively.
 Mr Limmer said that it was important for members to focus on the application being proposed.

-Councillor Hasthorpe queried whether if the land was to be redeveloped, planning permission would need to be granted again and potentially brought back before the committee.
+Councillor Hasthorpe queried whether if the land was to be redeveloped, would planning permission need to be granted again and potentially brought back before the committee.